How to Divide a House… Mislead Those Within. How to repair the house… Tell the truth.

 If you were Bobby Petrino what would you have done?

-Tags: Alabama Arkansas Arkansas Coaches Scandal Arkansas Razorbacks Bobby Petrino Bobby Petrino Motorcycle Accident Bobby Petrino Scandal College Football Fayetteville Featured Jeff Long Jessica Dorrell Knile Davis LSU Opinion On Petrino Scandal Razorbacks SEC SEC Football Taver Johnson Tyler Wilson University Of Arkansas What Happens To Petrino
+Tags: Alabama Arkansas Arkansas Coaches Scandal Arkansas Razorbacks Bobby Petrino Bobby Petrino Motorcycle Accident Bobby Petrino Scandal College Football Fayetteville Jeff Long Jessica Dorrell Knile Davis LSU Opinion On Petrino Scandal Razorbacks SEC SEC Football Taver Johnson Tyler Wilson University Of Arkansas What Happens To Petrino